Saturday, September 21, 2019

 Right: Aerial photo of Mission Reservoir taken several years ago by Lawrence Dodge of Big Sky Magic Enterprises.

-Below: This is similar to what the Mission Reservoir area probably looked like at the height of the last ice age ~20,000 years ago.
+Below: This is similar to what the Mission Reservoir area probably looked like when the alpine glacier filled the drainage.

 Rock material that has been transported and deposited by glaciers is called "till".
 As the glacier formed, rocks became stuck to its bottom and sides.
 Then as the ice flowed toward the valley floor, these rocks scoured away even more of the mountain’s surface.
 The glacial ice flowed to the position marked by the location of lake where it melted and dropped the rocks.
 For thousands of years, snowfall continued to replace the ice as it flowed away from the mountain tops.
 This "conveyor belt" took much of the mountain with it, forming the moraines.
 Much of the till deposited at the end of the glacier was washed away as the ice melted, so some of the original "end moraine” is missing.
 Since the end of the last ice age (10,000 years ago), soil has developed on the moraines and trees have taken root.